 When running Performance Max campaigns, advertisers wanted to understand which search queries matched with their ad campaigns, and how they can provide more information to Google’s automation in order to reach high-intent customers.

-This means search themes in Performance Max help you tell Google’s AI what the customers are looking for, which will help advertisers get conversions and align better with their Performance Max store goals.
+This means search themes in Performance Max help you tell Google’s AI what the customers are looking for, which will help advertisers get conversions.

-Without further ado, let’s dive into the concept of search themes in Performance Max!
+Without further ado, let’s dive into the concept of search themes in detail!

 What are Performance Max Search Themes?